yagopv/portfolio/_posts/2014-07-12-durandalauth.markdown

 img: durandal-auth.jpg
 thumbnail: durandal-auth-thumbnail.png
 alt: DurandalAuth
-project-date: September 2016
+project-date: July 2014
 client: Open Source
 category: Web Development
 ---

+#### What is this?
-A way to authenticate users using Durandal and token authentication with the new ASP.NET Identity membership. he project include a lot of features as Authentication and authorization using:
+A way to authenticate users using Durandal and token authentication with the new ASP.NET Identity membership.
+The project include a lot of features as Authentication and authorization.

+#### What I learned?
+I strengthen .NET knowledge and learned a lot about oAuth 2 authentication flows.

+I always was interested in Security in the web so it was very funny to develop DurandalAuth.

+#### Tech & Features
 - ASP.NET Identity 2 system and token authentication
 - Client Authorization
 - Model validation